 There are several benefits to this method - first of all, you don't need to purchase any special equipment, like grow lights or heat mats.
 You don't need to dedicate space in your house/greenhouse to grow the seedlings.
-And the seedlings don't need to be hardened off because Mother Nature naturally hardens them off as the seedlings grow outdoors.
+And the seedlings don't need an extended hardening off process because Mother Nature naturally hardens them off as they grow outdoors.